The Purpose of Healthcare and Pharmaceutical Events

 - Salons or beauticians

 In isolation, it would be relatively easy to find a venue that doesn’t have a spa or golf course but when all of these facilities are put together to make a prohibited list you could be faced with quite a challenge.
+See more here for what you should avoid in a healthcare conference venue!

 There are ways around this of course, for example if a venue were to completely close or restrict access to the facility in question it would become much less of an issue.
 Unfortunately, that isn’t always a viable option, particularly when the venue is also accommodating for the general public, like a hotel for instance.